Antiqqque/ZEPHYR-Wallet/README.md

     ```pip --version```

-    If pip is not installed, you can install it by following the instructions provided in the official pip documentation: pip.pypa.io/en/stable/installing/
+    If pip is not installed, you can install it by following the instructions provided in the official pip documentation [here](https://pip.pypa.io/en/stable/installation/)

 3. Install project dependencies